 How much does it cost?

-The great news is that the MITHS program is FREE to the participants.
-If you are selected, your room, board, and educational expenses will be covered by the Black Alumni of Loma Linda University, the Loma Linda University School of Medicine, and the Loma Linda University School of Dentistry.
-Your transportation to and from Loma Linda University will be your responsibility and your only major expense.
-You should have medical insurance coverage from an individual or group plan in your or your parent's name.
+The great news is that the MITHS program is FREE to participants.
+If you are selected, your room, board, and educational expenses will be covered by Loma Linda University.
+Students will be responsible for the cost of transportation to and from Loma Linda, laundry and spending money for extracurricular activities.
+Proof of medical insurance coverage from an individual or group plan is also required.

 Who can apply?